Projects

 Other

-Faculty Affiliate Individual Projects
+Faculty Affiliate Projects

 Public-facing presentations and writing, increasing the visibility of socially engagement in a variety of relevant disciplines, interdisciplinary work on scientific methods and reasoning, etc.